samchillcott/sam_react_weather_app/README.md

 - The time conversions from UTC (still incomplete).
 - Found the API the easy part.
 - Understanding what build process was doing - came back a month later and sorted/updated.
+- Working with date objects/time zones and daylight savings.
+The Unix conversions were correct but the objects were reverting to UTC which I didn’t want.
+Tried date-fns but got it working with moment.js.
+- GitHubPages deployment - run build then run deploy to update the GHP branch.

 ## Improvements